NVMI Iron Condor Strategy

 - What is a iron condor on NVMI?

 - A iron condor on NVMI is the iron condor strategy applied to NVMI (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With NVMI stock trading near $515.84, the strikes shown on this page are snapped to the nearest listed NVMI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NVMI stock at $418.59 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NVMI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are NVMI iron condor max profit and max loss calculated?